 OFFERING GIFT TO PUBLIC SERVANT ATTORNEY FAQs

 Have you been charged with Offering Gift to Public Servant?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Offering Gift to Public Servant is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration”, Chapter 36 “Bribery and Corrupt Influence.”